Jeanette Bronée, Well-Being Culture Strategist.

 We use our bodies to do what we do every day.
 Isn’t it time we return the favor and treat our bodies with the care and respect they deserve and need to be there for us?

-Certified as: Mindfulness and Meditation Teacher, Integrative Mind-Body Practitioner, Felt-Sense Focusing Teacher & Ericksonian Hypnotherapist.
+Certified as Mindfulness and Meditation Teacher, Integrative Mind-Body Practitioner, Felt-Sense Focusing Teacher & Ericksonian Hypnotherapist.

 TO WORK WITH JEANETTE: